 Analyze and understand the report of the assessment on best applicable SE technologies.

-Identify at least 3 pilot SE projects in the Caribbean.
+Identify 1 pilot SE project in the Caribbean.

 Deepen the assessment of standards and regulations applicable to the projects.
 Conduct an analysis of the permitting requirements.

-Elaborate a basic engineering design for the pilot projects according to current standards, norms and regulations applicable for the country.
+Elaborate a basic engineering design for the pilot project according to current standards, norms and regulations applicable for the country.
 When this information is not available, appropriated international standards and industries best practices should be applied.

-Assess and quantify the investment cost of implementation of the selected pilot projects and estimate the all-in cost.
+Assess and quantify the investment cost of implementation of the selected pilot project and estimate the all-in cost.

-Conduct commercial and technical feasibility studies for the pilot projects
+Conduct commercial and technical feasibility study for the pilot project

-Identify the corresponding reduction in carbon emissions to be achieved in implementing the SE pilot projects.
+Identify the corresponding reduction in carbon emissions to be achieved in implementing the SE pilot project.

-Evaluate and economically quantify additional resilience practices that could be included as in the SE pilot projects.
+Evaluate and economically quantify additional resilience practices that could be included as in the SE pilot project.

-Identify the benefited population and estimate, based on current tariff setting mechanisms in each of the identified beneficiary countries, the Cost of energy (US$/MWh) and monthly energy bills (US$/month) for final users including households, small, medium and large enterprises, and by sector (government buildings, tourism sector, commercial, SMEs, large enterprises, etc.) required for implementing the pilots.
+Identify the benefited population and estimate, based on current tariff setting mechanisms in each of the identified beneficiary countries, the Cost of energy (US$/MWh) and monthly energy bills (US$/month) for final users including households, small, medium and large enterprises, and by sector (government buildings, tourism sector, commercial, SMEs, large enterprises, etc.) required for implementing the pilot.

-Design innovative financing mechanism including PPP that could be implemented for the pilot projects development.
+Design innovative financing mechanism including PPP that could be implemented for the pilot project development.
 Recommend the financing mechanism to be used.

-Examine and recommend enabling regulatory and policy environment for the implementation of the pilot projects
+Examine and recommend enabling regulatory and policy environment for the implementation of the pilot project

-Assist the organization of workshops, seminars and trainings to disseminate the findings of the study and increase knowledge on innovative financing, clean energy technologies, EE projects and resilient design
+Assist the organization of workshops, seminars and trainings to disseminate the findings of the study and increase knowledge on innovative financing, SE technologies, EE projects and resilient design.

 IV.
 REPORTS / OUTPUTS

-4.1 The output of this component will be the delivery of a report with the design, technical and economic viability of at least 3 pilot resilient SE projects and financial mechanisms for their implementation.
+4.1 The output of this component will be the delivery of a report with the design, technical and economic viability of the pilot resilient SE projects and financial mechanisms for its implementation.
 The report should expand on the topics listed in section 4.

 4.2 Deliverables: